LogicAppUnit/TestingFramework/README.md

 - Programmatic access to the workflow run history to enable assertion of workflow run status, response status, action status and more.
 - Programmatic access to the requests sent to the mock HTTP server to enable assertion of the data sent from the workflow to external service and APIs.
 - Override specific local settings for a test case to enable more testing scenarios (e.g. feature flags).
+- Automatically enable run history for stateless workflows by creating the `Workflows.<workflow name>.OperationOptions` setting.

 This code repository includes three projects: